Movies

 And, of course, you’ll exit through the gift shop.

-In the center of the shop is a table full of Wick wares for sale, and in the center of that table is glass case with some nice, genuine props from the movies.
+In the center of the shop is a table full of Wick wares for sale, and in the center of that table is a glass case with some nice, genuine props from the movies.
 (Those are not for sale, of course.)

 Naturally, I picked up a few things.
 Mementos of a fun, whirlwind trip through the world of Wick.